-The System Power Management Interface (SPMI) specification standardizes the hardware interface between baseband/application processors and peripheral components to support such advanced power management techniques.
-SPMI reduces time-to-market and design costs of mobile terminals by simplifying the interconnection of products from different manufacturers.
+The MIPI System Power Management Interface, MIPI SPMI℠, specifies the hardware interface between baseband or application processors and peripheral components to support advanced power management techniques.
+The specification also reduces design costs and shortens time to market of mobile devices by simplifying the interconnection of devices from different manufacturers.
 It is used in smartphones, tablets, and other portable devices.